Collision vs. Comprehensive: What is the difference between collision and comprehensive insurance?

 Secured with SHA-256 Encryption

+Do I need comprehensive and collision coverage?
 While collision and comprehensive coverage are inexpensive, some drivers may not want the added expense.
 For example, you might skip additional coverage if your vehicle is older or not worth much money.
-However, there are times you need added protection.
+However, there are times when you need added protection.

 - You can’t afford to repair or replace your vehicle out of pocket